DanielSchuman/a130/pages/policy.md

 **1) Strategic Planning**

-In support of agency missions and business needs, and as part of the agency's overall strategic and performance planning processes, agencies shall develop and maintain an Agency Information Strategy that describes the agency's technology and information resources goals, including but not limited to the processes described in this Circular.
+In support of agency missions and business needs, and as part of the agency's overall strategic and performance planning processes, agencies shall develop and maintain a publicly-available Agency Information Strategy that describes the agency's technology and information resources goals, including but not limited to the processes described in this Circular.
 The Agency Information Strategy shall support the goals of the Agency Strategic Plan required by the Government Performance and Results Modernization Act of 2010 (GPRA Modernization Act).
 The Agency Information Strategy shall demonstrate how these goals map to the agency's mission and organizational priorities.
 These goals should be specific, verifiable, and measurable, so that progress against these goals can be tracked.
 The agency should review its Agency Information Strategy annually alongside the Annual Performance Plan reviews, required by the GPRA Modernization Act, to determine if there are any performance gaps or changes to mission needs, priorities, or goals.
 As part of the planning and maintenance of an effective Information Strategy, agencies shall consider the following, in addition to all other requirements in this Circular:

   a) Taking explicit account of information resources and information technology (IT) assets, personnel, and policies when planning, budgeting, and executing Federal programs and services;

   b) Maintaining an inventory of the agency's major information systems, holdings, and dissemination products; a description of the agency's major information and record locator systems; an inventory of the agency's other information resources, such as personnel and funding (at the level of detail that the agency determines is most appropriate for its use in managing the agency's information resources); and an online resource for persons to obtain public information from the agency;<sup id="fnr2"><a href="#fn2">2</a></sup>

-  c) Regularly assess throughout the life of each information system, the inventory of the physical and software assets associated with the system, the maintainability and supportability of the information resources and infrastructure supporting the system, and actively determine when significant upgrades, replacements and/or disposition is required to effectively support agency missions or business functions and/or adequately protect agency assets;
+  c) Regularly assess throughout the life of each information system: the inventory of the physical and software assets associated with the system, the maintainability and supportability of the information resources and infrastructure supporting the system, and actively determine when significant upgrades, replacements and/or disposition is required to effectively support agency missions or business functions and/or adequately protect agency assets;

-  d) Ensuring the terms and conditions of contracts involving the processing, storage, access to, transmission, and destruction of Federal information are sufficient to enable agencies to meet their policy and legal requirements;
+  d) Ensuring the terms and conditions of contracts involving the processing, storage, access to, transmission, and destruction of Federal information are sufficient to enable agencies to meet (if not surpass) their policy and legal requirements;

-  e) Ensuring that all resources planning and management activities consider information security, privacy, and supply chain security issues throughout the system development life cycle and that the risks associated with those issues are appropriately managed; and
+  e) Ensuring that all resources planning and management activities consider information security, privacy, public transparency, and supply chain security issues throughout the system development life cycle and that the risks associated with information security, privacy, and supply chain security issues are appropriately managed; and

   f) Ensuring that CIOs are made aware of information systems and components that cannot be appropriately protected or secured and that such systems are given a high priority for upgrade, replacement, or retirement.<sup id="fnr3"><a href="#fn3">3</a></sup>

+  g) Creating and maintaining an Enterprise Data Inventory (Inventory), which includes (i) creating and maintaining a Public Data Listing, (ii) creating a process to engage with customers to help facilitate and prioritize data release, (iii) documenting if data cannot be released, and (iv) clarify roles and responsibilities for promoting efficient and effective data release.
+See "Supplemental Guidance on the Implementation of M-13-13 'Open Data Policy – Managing Information as an Asset'" for more details on implementation.

 **2) Business Continuity Planning**